PowerForecast Docs

 ETS Exponential Smoothing, handles various patterns

-SeasonalNaive Simple seasonal patterns, baseline comparison
+SeasonalNaive Strong seasonal patterns, baseline comparison

-API Quick Reference
+API Quick Reference (Port 8020)

 ```bash